flexera-public/policy_templates/security/azure/storage_network_deny/README.md

-# Azure Ensure Blob Containers Set To Private
+# Azure Ensure Storage Account Default Network Access Set To Deny

 ## What it does

-This policy checks all Azure storage accounts that use the blob service to ensure that their blob containers are configured to not allow public access.
-An incident is raised with the offending blob containers and storage accounts if any are found that do.
+This policy checks all Azure storage accounts to verify that their default network access is set to "Deny".
+If any storage accounts are found where this is not the case, an incident is raised with a list of the affected accounts.

 ## Functional Details

 The Azure Resource Manager API is used to get a list of subscriptions and storage accounts within those subscriptions.
-The policy then gathers a list of blob containers within each storage account in order to verify that "Properties/PublicAccess" is empty.
+The policy then checks "properties.networkAcls.defaultAction" for each account to verify that it is set to "Deny".

 ## Input Parameters